Computational-Imaging-LAB/MRS_Education/README.md

 # If YOU DONT WANT TO MESS UP WITH THOSE STEPS LISTED BELOW try our scripts.

-First run the command below if you do not have conda installed if you have conda then proceed to the second step.
+First run the command below.
 It will wait some inputs from you, hence please wait for those inputs in front of the terminal until it is finished (5-10 mins).

 `bash req-install.sh`